monikrish2698/Plaksha_DS_Assignments/README.md

 # Plaksha_DS_Assignments
-This repository contains my assignments done during TLP for the Data Science Course
+This repository contains my assignments done during TLP for the Data Science and Applications Course